‘Bold And The Beautiful’ Spoilers Video: Liam Claps Back At Steffy, ‘I See Trouble’

 Steffy Forrester Declares Her Love

-The Inquisitrweekly spoilers reveal that Steffy and Finn will take their relationship to the next level.
-He will promise her that he will take care of her and Kelly the way that they deserve.
+The Bold and the Beautiful weekly spoilers reveal that Steffy and Finn will take their relationship to the next level.
+He will promise her that he will take care of her and Kelly in the way that they deserve.
 As a single mother, this will mean a lot to Steffy.
 But could Liam be right about the mysterious doctor?